hzy46/tensorflow-fractal-playground/README.md

 ![](https://github.com/hzy46/tensorflow-fractal-playground/blob/master/img/j1.png?raw=true)

 Modify the settings in julia.py to get a differnt Julia Set.
-The variable "c" is corresponding to the c of Julia Set.
+The variable "c" is corresponding to the c of a Julia Set.
 The variable "bg_ratio" and "ratio" is used to set the colors.

 Use the setting:
 ```